F-ca7/sealtalk-android/SA documents/SA/SA.md

 *Figure 5: MVVM Implementation in SealTalk*

+## Functional View

+### External interface

+The external interfaces provided by SealTalk mainly concern how to help users to build their own instant messenger or simply do some customization based on the demo app.
+They also include complete sample codes.
+For instance, the functionality concerns receiving and sending message, retrieving information, creating or removing the chat rooms and groups, as well as changing the user interface.
+Next to that it also provides utilities as net services, qrcode processing, file management and so on.
+There are too many interfaces to completely list them in this report, while they're quite complete for building a message application.
+On the other hand, others just need to revise few codes in some functions without changing the internal structure, if they want to add new modules or integrate it into their own application.

 ## Usability Perspective

 Usability is a term that too abstract to be studied directly.
 Here we further divided it into three parts by following FCM model.